nuvla/es/README.md

     driver: local
 ```

 When deploying, add your S3 access and secret keys to the referenced
 files in the `secrets` subdirectory.
-The files will appear in
+The files will appear in the
-`/run/secrets/` inside the container.
+directory `/run/secrets/` inside the container.

 After the Elasticsearch container has been deployed, you must add a
 repository definition to the database.
 Do the following: